npmcdn-to-unpkg-bot/nygeog.github.com/data.markdown

 * [DOTMap - New York City Department of Transportation](http://gis.nyc.gov/doitt/nycitymap/template?applicationName=DOT)

+* [NYC Vision Zero](https://data.cityofnewyork.us/Public-Safety/Vision-Zero-View-Data/y74e-vkxy) Data that that populates the Vision Zero View map, which can be found at www.nycvzv.info Vision Zero is the City's goal for ending traffic deaths and injuries.
+The Vision Zero action plan can be found at http://www.nyc.gov/html/visionzero/pdf/nyc-vision-zero-action-plan.pdf Crash data is obtained from the Traffic Accident Management System (TAMS), which is maintained by the New York City Police Department (NYPD).
+Only crashes with valid geographic information are mapped.
+All midblock crashes are mapped to the nearest intersection.
+Injuries and fatalities are grouped by intersection and summarized by month and year.
+This data is queried and aggregated on a monthly basis and is current as of the query date.
+Current year data is January to the end of the latest full month.
+All mappable crash data is represented on the simplified NYC street model.
+Crashes occurring at complex intersections with multiple roadways are mapped onto a single point.
+Injury and fatality crashes occurring on highways are excluded from this data.
+Please note that this data is preliminary and may contain errors, accordingly, the data on this site is for informational purposes only.
+Although all attempts to provide the most accurate information are made, errors may be present and any person who relies upon this data does so at their own risk.

 * [NYCityMap](http://maps.nyc.gov/doitt/nycitymap/)
 * [NYC.gov Map Gallery](http://www1.nyc.gov/nyc-resources/nyc-maps.page)
 * [MTA Developer Data Downloads](http://web.mta.info/developers/download.html)